 At the time, Ocean city was a small fishing village where fishermen took pound boats off the beach and into the ocean for fishing.
+(The boats were large rowboats using a type of netting trap called "pounds.")
 But land speculation went hand in hand with the railroad expansion.
 Soon, building lots and streets were laid out, with the original plat for the town dated August 31, 1875.

 In 1975, a descendant claimed that Isaac Coffin also built a hotel on the mainland and that (in 1975) the ruins were visible in a field near Frontier Town (a western theme park).

 On July 4, 1875, the Atlantic Hotel opened for business.
-The Atlantic Hotel was a handsome Victorian 4 story, wooden hotel that encompassed a full block.
-It's wide columned porches wrapped around the front and the sides to welcome the fresh ocean breezes for the pleasure of the guests of the 400 room hotel.
+The Atlantic Hotel was a handsome Victorian four-story, wooden hotel that encompassed a full block.
+Its wide columned porches wrapped around the front and the sides to welcome the fresh ocean breezes for the pleasure of the guests of the 400-room hotel.
 The Atlantic Hotel, rebuilt after a fire, is visible today, hidden behind Boardwalk honky-tonk.

 Most of the rooming houses and hotels were owned and run by women - fishermen's wives, and widows.
-Rosalie Tilghman Shreve was one such a success story.
+Rosalie Tilghman Shreve was one such success story.
 She grew up at her family's plantation, called Plimhimmon, near Oxford, Maryland.
 After the Civil War, the farm fell into bankruptcy and her father's business failed.
 Rosalie married young and found herself a widow with two young children at the tender age of 19.
 After running a rooming house in Baltimore, she opened a boarding house in Ocean City.
-In 1894, she bought up 2 ocean front lots and constructed a 48 room hotel she called the Plimhimmon.
-While the hotel has undergone many changes including fire damage and a name change (the Plim Plaza), the hotel's unique cap (a replica added in 1963) is still visible today at the Boardwalk between 1st and 2nd Streets.
+In 1894, she bought up 2 oceanfront lots and constructed a 48-room hotel she called the Plimhimmon.
+While the hotel has undergone many changes including fire damage and a name change (the Plim Plaza), the hotel's unique cap (a replica added in 1963) is still visible today on the Boardwalk between 1st and 2nd Streets.

 Visits to the beach were different in those days.
 People dressed for dinner, often in formal attire.
 Hotels offered ballroom dancing with live orchestras.
 Tourists rode along the boardwalk in 3 wheeled wicker carriages for fifty cents.